ProperForm Data Processing Addendum

 12.2.
 Exceptions.

-(a) to the extent required by Applicable Privacy Law, in which case ProperForm will continue to protect the retained data in accordance with this DPA and will limit further processing to what is required by law; (b) as part of routine backup or archival systems, provided that retained copies are overwritten and deleted in the ordinary course of ProperForm's backup retention cycle; or (c) in a de-identified or anonymized form that cannot reasonably be re-identified or linked to Provider or any individual.
+(a) to the extent required by Applicable Privacy Law, in which case ProperForm will continue to protect the retained data in accordance with this DPA and will limit further processing to what is required by law; (b) as part of routine backup or archival systems, provided that retained copies are overwritten and deleted in the ordinary course of ProperForm's backup retention cycle; or (c) in a de-identified or anonymized form that cannot reasonably be re-identified or linked to Business or any individual.

 12.3.
 PHI.